rackerlabs/technical-blog/content/blog/2020/2020-12-16-kibana-default-index-pattern/index.md

 That’s it.

 What is that, you ask?
 It’s the same request that the Kibana web console uses to mark an index pattern as default.
-Remember to change the logging-all value to match the id of your index pattern.
-Though undocumented, it has been tested on Amazon Elasticsearch Service / Kibana 6.3.
+Remember to change the **logging-all** value to match the ID of your index pattern.
+Though undocumented, it has been tested on Amazon Elasticsearch Service and Kibana 6.3.
 If it’s good enough for the Kibana web console, it’s good enough for me.

 Armed with this technique, you can provision and configure your Amazon Elasticsearch Service clusters with reliability and confidence!
 Thanks for reading!

 <a class="cta teal" id="cta" href="https://www.rackspace.com/aws">Learn more about our AWS services.</a>